Skip to content

 This guide covers OCSP configuration end-to-end: what OCSP is, how it works at the protocol level, how to configure it on the platforms your organization runs, and what advanced settings separate a production-grade deployment from a checkbox installation.

-What is OCSP and Why Does It Matter
+What Is OCSP and Why Does It Matter

 Online Certificate Status Protocol, defined in RFC 6960, provides a mechanism for clients to query the revocation status of a specific certificate in real time.
-Unlike Certificate Revocation Lists (CRLs), which require a client to download an entire signed list and parse it locally, OCSP allows a targeted query: “Has certificate with serial number X, issued by CA Y, been revoked?”
+Unlike Certificate Revocation Lists (CRLs), which require a client to download an entire signed list and parse it locally, OCSP allows a targeted query: has certificate with serial number X, issued by CA Y, been revoked?

 The OCSP responder, which may be operated by the CA itself or delegated to a separate server, returns one of three responses:

-- Revoked: This status indicates that the certificate is no longer valid due to revocation and is commonly treated by clients as a hard-fail condition.
-Revocation may be temporary (for example, when the revocation reason is certificateHold) or permanent.
-In some cases, RFC 6960 also allows this status to be returned for a certificate serial number that was never actually issued by the CA. In such cases, the intent is to ensure the client rejects the certificate rather than attempting to query another source of status information such as a CRL.
-This behavior is optional and used in specific implementations.
-For backward compatibility with RFC 2560, responders may alternatively return “unknown” for non-issued serial numbers.
-When “revoked” is used for non-issued certificates, RFC 6960 requires inclusion of the extended revoked definition extension and specific standardized response fields.
+• Revoked: The certificate is no longer valid due to revocation, commonly treated by clients as a hard-fail condition.
+Revocation may be temporary (certificateHold) or permanent.
+RFC 6960 also allows this status for serial numbers never issued by the CA, ensuring the client rejects the certificate rather than querying another source.
+When Revoked is used for non-issued certificates, RFC 6960 requires inclusion of the extended revoked definition extension and specific standardized response fields.

-This variability can introduce risk in environments that depend on strict revocation checking.
+This soft-fail variability can introduce risk in environments that depend on strict revocation checking.
 If OCSP infrastructure is unavailable, misconfigured, or serving stale responses, revocation may not be reliably enforced.
 In such cases, the assurances provided by a PKI are weakened, and there is a risk of trusting certificates that should no longer be valid, including those associated with compromised keys.

 How OCSP Works: The Full Request-Response Lifecycle

 Understanding OCSP at the protocol level is essential for effective configuration and meaningful troubleshooting.
+The six-step lifecycle below maps each stage to its RFC reference and operational significance.

 Step 1: Certificate Presentation